waketraindev/essays/AI/ReneissanceAI.md

 traditional authorities.
 Responses to these changes—marked by censorship, fear, and attempts to suppress innovation—reveal a consistent anxiety about losing control over information and societal power.
 By examining parallels with the printing press, historical examples of book burning, Renaissance resistance, and lessons learned, we gain insights into today’s challenges with AI.
+This dynamic, however, is not limited to the West, as examples from around the world demonstrate a universal struggle between the forces of innovation and the desire for control.

 ---